TritonVM/triton-vm/specification/isa.md

 The instruction `guess_sibling` works as follows.
 The value at the top of the stack `i` is taken as the leaf index for a Merkle tree that is claimed to include data whose digest is the content of auxiliary registers `aux0` through `aux5`, i.e., `fedcba`.
-The sibling digest of `fedcba` is `zyxwvu` and is guessed non-deterministically, i.e., filled in by the VM's execution environment.
+The sibling digest of `fedcba` is `zyxwvu` and is read from the input interface of secret data.
 The least-significant bit of `i` indicates whether `fedcba` is the digest of a left leaf or a right leaf of the Merkle tree's base level.
 Depending on this least-significant bit of `i`, `guess_sibling` either
 1. does not change registers `aux0` through `aux5` and moves `zyxwvu` into registers `aux6` through `aux11`, or